Dre Campbell Farm

 2. Milk Spray

-Milk spray might sound unusual, but it’s a proven remedy for powdery mildew [4].
+Milk spray might sound unusual, but it is one of the best-studied homemade remedies for powdery mildew [4].

 To make a milk spray for powdery mildew, mix one part full-cream milk with ten parts water.